In your 20s

 In your 40s

-This may be the time when your household responsibilities may considerably increase with added expenses of your children like higher education, marriage, etc. You or your spouse may even have some health expenses.
-You can concentrate on the following:
+This may be the time when your household responsibilities may considerably increase with added expenses involving your children like higher education, marriage, and so on.
+You or your spouse may even have some health expenses.
+In this period, you can concentrate on the following options:

-- Child’s Education Loan: If you take up a loan for your child’s higher education, you can get deduction under section 80E of The Income Tax Act, 1961.
-You can get deduction on the interest paid on education loan taken for your child for a maximum 8 years or till the time the interest on the loan is paid (whichever is earlier).
+- Child’s Education Loan: If you take up a loan for your child’s higher education, you can get a deduction under section 80E of The Income Tax Act, 1961.
+You can get a deduction on the interest paid on the education loan taken for a maximum of 8 years or till the time the interest on the loan is paid (whichever is earlier).

 - Home Loan: Since home loans are a long-term debt, you can continue to claim deduction on repayment of principal amount under section 80C of the Income Tax Act, 1961 subject to certain terms & conditions.
 Kindly note that limit for deduction under section 80C* of the Income Tax Act, 1961 is upto ₹ 1,50,000.
-You can also claim deduction of interest paid with respect to home loan in a financial year under section 24* of the Income Tax Act, 1961.
+You can also claim a deduction of interest paid, for a home loan in a financial year under section 24* of the Income Tax Act, 1961.

 - Retirement planning: Retirement planning is more important than ever in this phase of life as you have very few years left.
-You can consider increasing your contributions to National Pension Scheme (NPS) or other pension accounts to avail maximum benefits.
-By investing in this, you can get deduction under section 80CCD of The Income Tax Act, 1961 upto ₹ 1,50,000.
+You can consider increasing your contributions to the National Pension Scheme (NPS) or other pension accounts to avail maximum benefits.
+By investing in NPS, you can get a deduction under section 80CCD of The Income Tax Act, 1961 upto ₹ 1,50,000.

 In your 50s

 Before you step into retirement, you must aim to pay off all your loans and focus solely on retirement planning.
-This is the time for withdrawals and not contributions.
+The 50s is the time for withdrawals and not contributions.
 Here’s what you should know.

 - Home Loan: Make sure to pay off all the interests on home loans before you retire.
-It can be extremely difficult to pay the interest from your pension.
+It can be challenging to pay the interest from your pension.